pyeventsourcing/eventsourcing/README.md

 ## Overview

-The aim of this library is support for developing event sourced applications in Python.
+This library supports developing event sourced applications in Python.
 One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
 Another suggests event sourcing is a persistence mechanism for applications of domain driven design.

 It is common for software applications to be implemented using domain entities, with the application state distributed across the entities.
 Therefore, this library provides mechanisms useful in such an application: a style for coding entity behaviours that mutate the state of the entity by instantiating and applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain on demand the state of an entity in the application.

 This document highlights the main features of the library,